Pseudonium/pseudonium.github.io/Making_Category_Theory_Relatable.md

 ![image](https://github.com/user-attachments/assets/3bfd3ac5-1178-4325-8033-fa00a06e5135)

 Moreover, what's often useful is that covariance and contravariance can combine to give _invariance_.
 This is why we always write down measurements with both the unit and the number - the unit changes covariantly, the number changes contravariantly, and together they give an invariant notion: "length"!
-And with vectors, one can "contract" covariant and contravariant indices together.
+With vectors, specifying both the basis and the components gives the invariant notion of "arrow in space".

 You also might remember contravariance from school when having to work with graph transformations.
 Translating a function $y = f(x)$ by, say, $5$ units to the right requires using the equation $y = f(x - 5)$.
 A diagram can help make this clearer: ![image](https://github.com/user-attachments/assets/297547f8-27e8-46af-b485-50e8cef8faa5)